2 Arrested, 1 At Large In Connection With Deadly West Sacramento Shooting That Killed 16-Year-Old Girl

 MORE: Girl, 16, Shot And Killed Near River City High School In West Sacramento

 The department has not released the names or mugshots of the two juveniles in custody.
-One was arrested in Sacramento and the other in Elk Grove.
+One was arrested in Sacramento and the other in Elk Grove on Sunday.

 The Washington Unified School District announced Sunday morning that none of the involved individuals were students in the district or at RCHS.